 - Review and refine the blueprint with the governance task force and develop a roadmap for implementation

-Security Architects Partners seasoned team of consultants have performed security governance reviews for scores of large organizations, including many in financial services, government, healthcare, higher education and other industries.
+Our seasoned team of consultants have performed security governance reviews for many large organizations, including some in financial services, government, healthcare, higher education, and other industries.
 These reviews and other security program assessments have given us a broad and deep understanding of the do’s and don’ts in security programs and brought tangible improvements to our clients.